ZWhuang666/MIAS-LCEC/doc/program.md

 ### 2.4 cloud camera parameters

-The inputbox in the panel is to show the intrinsic,distcoeffs, extrinsic of the cloud camera.
+The inputbox in the panel is to show the distcoeffs, intrinsic parameters and extrinsic parameters of the cloud camera.

 ![]()